Transition2014/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to the user betty Write a script that prints the effective username of the current userWrite a script that prints all the groups the current user is part ofWrite a script that changes the owner of the file hello to the user betty.i
+Create a script that switches the current user to the user betty Write a script that prints the effective username of the current userWrite a script that prints all the groups the current user is part ofWrite a script that changes the owner of the file hello to the user betty.
+Write a script that creates an empty file called hello.